 The detailed study of the structure and function of the cell.
 This course covers cell biochemistry, genetics, molecular biology, and cytology.
 Four hours of lecture per week.
-Prerequisites: Introductory biology (BS 1111 and BS 1113 or BS 1214 and BS 1224) and BS 2413.
+Prerequisites: BS 1111, BS 1113 and BS 2413.
 Spring, odd years; Fall and May terms online on demand.